By Mia. K

 4. Pršut / Kulen & Pag Cheese

-These hors d’oeuvreare are so good that they could almost be a main.
-The home-cured ham pršut, which is perhaps Croatia’s most famous hors d’oeuvre, is a must-try.
+These hors-d’oeuvres are so good that they could almost be a main.
+The home-cured ham pršut, which is perhaps Croatia’s most famous hors-d’oeuvre, is a must-try.
 Preparation is key to a good pršut.
 After washing, salting and flattening under rocks, the hams are then hung out to dry.

-The unique taste and texture is thanks to the cold bura winds which sweep down to the coast which dry the ham.
+The unique taste and texture are thanks to the cold bura winds which sweep down to the coast which dries the ham.
 Croatia is also home to a number of award-winning cheeses and if you get a chance you need to try some Paški sir – which is cheese from the island of Pag.

 The cheese is made solely from milk produced by sheep which are left to graze freely on local grass, and aromatic plants and herbs.

 Soparnik generally is a savoury pie with a filling of Swiss chard, or blitva as it is known in Croatia.
-It is the most famous speciality of the dalmatian region Poljica, which lies between Split and Omiš and was recently given EU protection status.
+It is the most famous specialty of the Dalmatian region Poljica, which lies between Split and Omiš and was recently given EU protection status.
 A great alternative to pizza and it goes fantastic with red wine.

 Pogača is a type of baked bread, similar to focaccia.
 This type of Pogača filled with salty fish, tomatoes and onion is a specialty on the island of Vis.